pmuellr/slides/2016/01-intro-to-profiling/script.md

 with the hashtag: #needtonode and we'll get an answer for at the end of the webinar.

+I'll also be posting a link to these slides at the end.
+The slides include some links to other references, so you don't need to try to copy URLs down on the slides during the presentation.

 --------------------------------------------------------------------------------

 First a little shout-out to the company I work for - NodeSource.